secretstartups/handbook/sales/field-operations/sales-systems/index.html.md

 ## Salesforce.com Installed Package Removal Process

-1. Identify the package and what reason(s) you may think it can be removed
+1. Identify the package and what reason(s) you may think it can be removed.
 2. Perform initial research on what the packages original intent may have been and identify who owns/owned the use of the functionality.
    * GitLab's Tech Stack Google Sheet is a great place to check for this information and [can be found here](https://docs.google.com/spreadsheets/d/1mTNZHsK3TWzQdeFqkITKA0pHADjuurv37XMuHv12hDU/edit?usp=sharing)
 3. Open an issue with the owner to investigate further.
 In this discussion, obtain confirmation on whether or not it may be removed.